GuildOfWeavers/distaff/docs/programs.md

     state = apply_mds(state);
 return state[0];
 ```
 The above is a modified version of [Rescue](https://eprint.iacr.org/2019/426) hash function.
 This modification adds half-rounds to the beginning and to the end of the standard Rescue hash function to make the arithmetization of the function fully foldable.
-It should not impact security properties of the function, but it is worth noting that it has not been studied to the same extent as the standard Rescue hash function.
+This should not impact security properties of the function, but it is worth noting that it has not been studied to the same extent as the standard Rescue hash function.

 ### hash_seq procedure
 The purpose of *hash_seq* procedure is to hash a sequence of program blocks into a single 128-bit value.
 The procedure works as follows:

-1. First, we initialize a state of four 128-bit elements to `0`'s.
+1. First, we initialize a `state` of four 128-bit elements to `0`'s.
-2. Then, we consume blocks from the sequence one by one, hash them, and merge their hashes into the state.
-The blocks are hashed as follows:
+2. Then, we consume blocks from the sequence one by one, hash them, and merge their hashes into the `state`.
+Hashing and merging is performed as follows:
-    1. Instruction blocks are hashed using [hash_ops](#hash_ops-procedure) procedure described above.
-However, instead of re-initializing
+    1. Instruction blocks are hashed using [hash_ops](#hash_ops-procedure) procedure described above, and the return value of the *hash_ops* procedure becomes the new `state`.
     2. Control blocks are hashed according to the [rules](#Hashes-of-control-blocks) described above.
+The resulting hash is merged into the state using [hash_acc](#Hash_acc-procedure) procedure.
 2. Finally, we return the first element of the state as the hash value of the sequence.

+For example, let's say we want to hash a sequence of blocks `[b0, b1, b2]`, where `b0` and `b2` are instruction blocks, and `b1` is a control block.
+Hashing of this sequence will work as follows:

+1. First we initialize the state as `s0 = [0, 0, 0, 0]`.
+2. Then, we merge `b0` into the state as `s1 = hash_ops(s0, b0)`;
+3. Then, we compute the hash of `b1` as `(v0, v1) = hash(b1)`, and merge it into the state as `s2 = hash_acc(s1, v0, v1)`.
+4. Then, we merge `b0` into the state as `s3 = hash_ops(s2, b2)`.
+5. Finally, we return `s3[0]` as the hash of the sequence.

+There is one extra thing to note: when a control block is followed by an instruction block, we do not truncate the result of *hash_acc* procedure to a single value.
+That is, in the above example, `s2` will be the full state of 4 field elements, rather than a single field element.

-## Program hash computations
+## Hash computations in the VM
 Distaff VM computes program hash as the program is executed on the VM.
 Several components of the VM are used in hash computations.
 These components are:

 * **sponge state** which holds running hash of the currently executing program block; sponge state takes up 4 registers.